stevemussmann/admixturePipeline/README.md

 * **-d / --directory:** Specify the directory containing the output of your CLUMPAK run (required).
 * **-k / --minK:** Specify the minimum K value to be tested (required).
 * **-K / --maxK:** Specify the maximum K value to be tested (required).
-* **-m / --mc:** Provide the name of the output file that will hold the names of runs corresponding to the major clusters (optional; default = MajorClusterRuns.txt)
+* **-m / --majc:** Provide the name of the output file that will hold the names of runs corresponding to the major clusters (optional; default = MajorClusterRuns.txt)
 * **-p / --pathtocolorbrew:** Specify the full path to the location of distruct1.1's colorbrewer files on your computer.
 * **-r / --run:** Boolean switch.
 Using this option will run distruct for each drawparams file. (optional, default = off)
 * **-w / --width:** Provide the width of each individual bar in the distruct output (optional; default = 2).